walter-a-jablonowski/sys-2/ai_improved.md

 #### Resources Tab
 - Lists resource files with icons, size, modified date
 - Lists group folders
-- Files not matching any type pattern are resources
+- Files with no matching a type pattern are resources

 ### Navigation
 - Single click/touch: Navigate into sub-level